Seamless, Correct, and Generic Programming over Serialised Data: Serialising Data

 We could define this \IdrisFunction{copy} combinator at a high level either by composing \IdrisFunction{deserialise} and \IdrisFunction{serialise}, or by interleaving calls to \IdrisFunction{view} and \IdrisFunction{(\#)}.
 This would however lead to a slow implementation that needs to traverse the entire tree in order to simply copy it.

 Instead, we implement \IdrisFunction{copy} by using the \IdrisFunction{copyData} primitive for \IdrisType{Buffer}s present in \idris{}'s standard library.
 This primitive allows us to grab a slice of the source buffer corresponding to the tree and to copy the raw bytes directly into the target buffer.
+This use of an unsafe primitive makes \IdrisFunction{copy} part of the trusted core for this library.

 \ExecuteMetaData[SaferIndexed.idr.tex]{copy}

 This is the one combinator that crucially relies on our format only using offsets and not absolute addresses and on the accuracy of the size information we have been keeping in \IdrisType{Pointer.Mu} and \IdrisType{Pointer.Meaning}.
 As we can see in \Cref{sec:timing}, this is spectacularly faster than a deep copying process traversing the tree.